 Ricky was born into a dysfunctional home.
-His dad was an angry drunk and his mom was a bitter, hurt, lonely, and angry.
-His brothers were angry and unkind.
-Ricky’s life was predetermined chaos.
+His dad was an angry drunk and his mom was a bitter, hurt, and lonely wife.
+His brothers were angry and unkind, all of which left Ricky in unresolvable chaos.

 He smoked his first cigarette by the time he was 12-years old.
-At 13 he was a novice shoplifter and pothead.
-At 15 he was arrested for breaking into his local high school.
+At thirteen he was a novice shoplifter and pothead.
+At fifteen he was arrested for breaking into his local high school.

 He spent five days in jail and received two years probation.
 Everyone in his life had given up on him.
-He was on his own, to figure things out.
+He was on his own to figure out life.
 He left home when he was sixteen.

 Mercifully, there was one person who had not given up on Ricky.
 God interrupted his life at 25-years old.
 He was born again.
-His new life with God began and the transformation was on.
+His new life with God was underway.